nschlia/ffmpegfs/README.md

 Hardware Acceleration
 ---------------------
-The new hardware acceleration feature depends heavily on the hardware used.
+The hardware acceleration feature depends heavily on the hardware used.
 As this is a personal project, I cannot go, buy and test all possible devices.
 So I'll have to rely on you to report your issues so we can iron them out.
 Even different hardware supporting the same API may act different.
 Sometimes the format range is not the same, sometimes subfeatures are missing and so on.

 ### How It Works
 Acceleration is done by specialised graphics adapters, the FFmpeg API can use several types using a range of APIs.
 As of today even cheapy on board chips can do hardware acceleration.